ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 assignement to operate atomically.
 Similarly, extensions that modify routing SHOULD behave similarly with regards to the ROUTE_ADVERTISEMENT capsule.

+# Performance Considerations

+Bursty traffic can often lead to temporally correlated packet losses; in turn, this can lead to suboptimal responses from congestion controllers in protocols running inside the tunnel.
+To avoid this, endpoints SHOULD strive to avoid increasing burstiness of IP traffic; they SHOULD NOT queue packets in order to increase batching.

+When the protocol running inside the tunnel uses congestion control (e.g.,
+{{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
+The underlying HTTP connection MUST NOT disable congestion control unless it has an out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.

+When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}}
+or {{QUIC}}), and the underlying HTTP connection runs over TCP, the proxied traffic will incur at least two nested loss recovery mechanisms.
+This can reduce performance as both can sometimes independently retransmit the same data.
+To avoid this, IP proxying SHOULD be performed over HTTP/3 to allow leveraging the QUIC DATAGRAM frame.

+## MTU Considerations

+When using HTTP/3 with the QUIC Datagram extension {{DGRAM}}, IP packets are transmitted in QUIC DATAGRAM frames.
+Since those cannot be fragmented, they can only carry packets up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
+If an endpoint is using QUIC DATAGRAM frames and it attempts to route an IP packet through the tunnel that will not fit inside a QUIC DATAGRAM frame, the IP proxy SHOULD NOT send the IP packet in a DATAGRAM capsule, as that defeats the end-to-end unreliability characteristic that methods such as Datagram Packetization Layer PMTU Discovery (DPLPMTUD) depend on {{?DPLPMTUD=RFC8899}}.
+In this scenario, the endpoint SHOULD drop the IP packet and send an ICMP Packet Too Big message to the sender of the dropped packet; see {{Section 3.2 of ICMPv6}}.

+## ECN Considerations

+IP proxying does not have a one-to-one mapping between between inner and outer IP packets (multiple inner packets can travel inside one outer packet, and one inner packet can span multiple outer packets), so the guidance in
+{{?ECN-TUNNEL=RFC6040}} about transferring ECN marks between inner and outer IP headers cannot be applied.

+Therefore, endpoints MUST NOT signal Explicit Congestion Notification (ECN)
+{{!ECN=RFC3168}} support on connections that contain an IP Proxying request stream.
+That is, endpoints MUST mark all outer IP headers with the Not-ECT codepoint.

+This matches the guidance in {{Section 12.5 of ?IPSEC-TCP=RFC8229}}.

 # Security Considerations

 There are significant risks in allowing arbitrary clients to establish a tunnel